PlayForm/Summary/README.md

 `Summary` relies on several Rust crates to provide its functionality:

--   `clap` - Parses command-line arguments
+-   `clap` - For parsing command-line arguments.
--   `rayon` - Enables parallel processing
+-   `rayon` - For parallel processing.
--   `tokio` - Provides an asynchronous runtime
+-   `tokio` - For asynchronous runtime.
--   `walkdir` - Facilitates efficient filesystem traversal
+-   `walkdir` - For efficient filesystem traversal.

+[Pieces OS](HTTPS://Pieces.App): For extended functionality and system integration.

 [Summary]: HTTPS://crates.io/crates/psummary